POULIN SCORES TWICE TO SEND BOSTON UNIVERSITY PAST VERMONT, 2-1

-Junior forward Marie-Philip Poulin scored both goals for the Terriers
+Junior forward Marie-Philip Poulin nets both goals for Terriers

 BOSTON - Junior co-captain Marie-Philip Poulin's game-winning goal with 1:30 remaining in regulation lifted the No. 3 Boston University women's ice hockey team over Vermont, 2-1, for its 150th win in program history on Saturday afternoon at Walter Brown Arena.
 Head coach Brian Durocher also earned his 150th career win in his eighth season behind the BU bench.